juanpablo91/OSAI/README.md

 ### **Build AI, unique, autonomous, and connected**

-Asis is an open-source framework for the deployment of an ecosystem of assistants based on the term "AI personal" that personalizes and connects with any software through a middle layer of libraries and standards.
+Asis is an open-source framework for the deployment of an ecosystem of assistants based on the term "Personal AI" that personalizes and connects with any software through a middle layer of libraries and standards.
 It can exchange information, models, functions, and create tools connected with databases, hardware, and infinite possibilities.

 ### ⭐ The Key features will be: